t9md/atom-config-plus/README.md

 Simple wrapper for `atom.config` for [Atom](https://atom.io/).

-This library is intending used in your Atom Package.
+This library is intending to be used in Atom Package.

 # How to use